mmcg/tsla-grid-sim/tsla-grid.md

 solar and wind by about 32%, keep existing nuclear and build out hydro, then you could get by with about 90 hours of energy storage and still maintain a reliable energy system.
-They arrived at this particular prescription by optimising the overall cost of a grid buildout for some future fossil-free energy economy and demand profile, under the constraint that the energy storage should reliably handle the last 4 years of wind+solar capacity factor fluctuations
+They arrived at this particular prescription by optimising the overall cost of a buildout of some future fossil-free energy economy and demand profile, under the constraint that the energy storage should reliably handle the last 4 years of wind+solar capacity factor fluctuations